Plarium Blog Our Picks 11 Best Free Mobile Games To Play on the Go

 • Read reviews: Reviews are the best way to know the ins and outs of a game without playing.
 Before downloading, take time to see what other players are saying.

-• Check the storage space needed: Mobile games take up the space you may need for other things on your phone, such as pictures or documents.
+• Check the storage space needed and device compatibility: Mobile games take up the space you may need for other things on your phone, such as pictures or documents.
 Checking storage requirements can help ensure you have enough space for the game and your personal files.
+Some titles may also be available for only one platform, so ensure you have the right device to play a game beforehand.

-Free game apps provide a way to take casual gaming on the go without worrying about investing in another title.
+Free game apps offer a convenient way to enjoy casual gaming on the go without the need to invest in another title.
 Whether you’re looking for a mobile game to play with friends or a casual app to pass the time, there are hundreds of free-to-play games to explore today.

 Best Free Mobile Games FAQ